MattSortsThings/voord/README.md

 ![Graph of example juror's rankings and points](images/ExampleJurorScoringFunction.jpg)

-This means that the first placed (i.e. 1st) candidate gets 100 points, the last placed (i,e.
-6th) candidate gets 0 points, and the intermediate candidates are assigned points across a logarithmic distribution.
+This means that the first placed (i.e. 1st) candidate gets 100 points, the last placed (i.e. 6th) candidate gets 0 points, and the intermediate candidates are assigned points across a logarithmic distribution.

+To determine the results of the poll, each candidate's juror rankings are converted into points using the log function, then totalled.
+The candidate with the most points wins the poll!

 ## Technologies